Research

 Policy impact: request from the Government of Mozambique (ADIN) and IGC to capacitate local officials in implementing this intervention (training workshop predicted for 2024).

-Presentations outside Brown University: 2024 UNU-WIDER Development Conference (forthcoming), Lisbon Migration Economics Workshop (2024), CSAE Oxford University Conference (2024), European Winter Meeting of the Econometric Society (2023), IMF Mozambique Seminar (virtual, 2023), Annual Workshop of the Households in Conflict Network (2023), Nova SBE seminar (2023), Wageningen University seminar (2023) World Bank DIME - KDI School 4th Development Impact Conference (2023), 16th AFD-World Bank Migration and Development Conference (2023), University of Warwick PhD Students Conference (2023), Nordic Conference in Development Economics (2023), 16th Annual Meeting of the Portuguese Economic Journal (2023), CIREQ Montreal Conference (2023), UNU-WIDER Seminar Series (2023), IGC Mozambique Migration and Urbanization Conference (2022).
+External Presentations: NEUDC 2024 (USA, 2024); 20th Annual Workshop of the Households in Conflict Network (Berlin, 2024); UNHCR / World Bank Joint Data Center Conference on Forced Displacement (Ivory Coast, 2024); BSE Summer Forum on Migration (2024), International Security and Development Center Seminar Series (virtual, 2024).
+UNU-WIDER Development Conference "The World at Crossroads" (Mozambique, 2024), Lisbon Migration Economics Workshop (2024), CSAE Oxford University Conference (2024), European Winter Meeting of the Econometric Society (2023), IMF Mozambique Seminar (virtual, 2023), Annual Workshop of the Households in Conflict Network (2023), Nova SBE seminar (2023), Wageningen University seminar (2023) World Bank DIME - KDI School 4th Development Impact Conference (2023), 16th AFD-World Bank Migration and Development Conference (2023), University of Warwick PhD Students Conference (2023), Nordic Conference in Development Economics (2023), 16th Annual Meeting of the Portuguese Economic Journal (2023), CIREQ Montreal Conference (2023), UNU-WIDER Seminar Series (2023), IGC Mozambique Migration and Urbanization Conference (2022).

 Work in Progress